MicroLite-ORM/MicroLite.Extensions.Mvc/README.md

 ## Configuring the Extension

-Register the action filters for the behaviour you want in your `FilterConfig` in the App_Start folder:
+Register the action filters for the behaviour you want in your `FilterConfig` in the App_Start folder of your project:

     public static void RegisterGlobalFilters(GlobalFilterCollection filters)
     {